 Digital wallet integration and A2A payments surge

-A surge in account-to-account (A2A) payments, powered by open banking, is facilitated through seamless digital wallet integrations like Apple Pay and Google Pay.
+A surge in account-to-account (A2A) payments, powered by open banking, is facilitated through seamless integration with developed digital wallets like Apple Pay and Google Pay.
 Anticipating widespread adoption, 75% of payment service providers plan to implement instant A2A payments within the next two years, marking a pivotal shift in transaction dynamics.

 AI Integration that amplifies user experience